 Surgical removal of the thyroid gland or radioactive iodine treatment to destroy the tumour for cats with hyperthyroidism.

-Prescription diet, phosphorous binders, and erythropoietin for kidney disease.
+Prescription diet, phosphorus binders, and erythropoietin for kidney disease.

 Diet and where necessary insulin for cats with diabetes.